nanotropilovich/recipes/README.md

 git clone https://github.com/nanotropilovich/recipes.git

-2. Open the project in Xcode by selecting the `RecipeApp.xcodeproj` file.
+2. Open the project in Xcode by selecting the `Cookcademy.xcodeproj` file.

 3. Choose a simulator or device and click the "Run" (▶️) button.